 And finally, don’t forget to collect and recycle all your old razors for recycling through the Gillette Razor Recycling Program that just launched here in Australia.
 For more details on how to sign up (spaces are filling up fast), head to the program page on our website.

 For more spring clean suggestions, check out the additional free recycling programs we run in Australia.
-For anything that can’t be recycled through our free programs, check out our Zero Waste Box solutions for practically everything.
+For anything that can’t be recycled through our free programs, check out our Zero Waste Boxes which provide a solution for difficult-to-recycle waste and accept all brands.